 - Putting them on the spot.
 It would be misguided to expect an opinion from an introvert at the “drop of the hat”.
-One hallmark of introversion is the need to sit with one’s thoughts and process information — often away from the “madding crowd”.
-If you offer an introvert a period of time to process, you’ll likely take full advantage of their skills and talent.
+One hallmark of introversion is the need to sit with one’s thoughts and process information — often far from the “madding crowd”.
+If you offer an introvert a period of time to process, you’ll likely take full advantage of their skills.

 - Teaming.
 It’s not that introverts are against teaming — they would just rather contribute on their own terms.
-This means time to ruminate over issues on the table and providing bit of a lull before they will jump into the conversation.
-To an introvert, teaming can become a bit of a workplace nightmare – in direct opposition to how they would normally approach their work.
-So, be sure to offer opportunities for introverts to start the idea generation process before team meetings are held and allow points in the conversation where they can jump in.
-(Try pausing 8-second before jumping to the next topic.)
+This means time to ruminate over issues on the table and offering a bit of a lull before they will jump into the conversation.
+To an introvert, teaming can become a bit of a workplace nightmare, in direct opposition to how they would normally approach their work.
+So, be sure to offer opportunities for introverts to start the idea generation process before team meetings and allow points in the conversation where they can jump in.
+(Try pausing 8-seconds before moving to the next topic.)

 - The power of a quiet space.
-You don’t have to necessarily be an introvert to appreciate a calm environment in which to process information.
-Incorporating spaces within your office design that allow for quiet and privacy, is always wise.
+You don’t have to be an introvert to appreciate a calm environment in which to process information.
+Incorporating spaces within your office design that allow for both peace and privacy, is always wise.
 (Read more about that here.)
-But, someone leaning toward the introverted side of the continuum, will be forever grateful.
+Someone leaning toward the introverted side of the continuum, will be forever grateful.

 - They have nothing to communicate.
-By nature introverts can be less likely to share their thoughts — which makes it even more important that you check in with them regularly.
+By nature, introverts can be less likely to share their thoughts — which makes it even more important to check in with them regularly.
 Send them an e-mail, asking how their projects are progressing.
 They can reflect and respond on their own terms.